Family Systems & Intergenerational Mediation in Buffalo, New York

 Family-owned business governance and compensation conflict

-These disputes affect more than the immediate issue.
-They affect long-term relationships, communication patterns, and shared decision-making.
+These disputes often impact long-term relationships, communication patterns, and shared decision-making.

-Addressing them in a structured, confidential setting allows families to move forward deliberately rather than reactively.
+Addressing family conflict in a structured, confidential setting allows families to move forward deliberately rather than reactively.

 Some disputes also involve family business and workplace dynamics.
 Learn more about our Business Mediation Services.